 Components of DLC.Link

-A while back, Bitcoin-native decentralized finance (DeFi) was literally impossible.
+Until recently, Bitcoin-native decentralized finance (DeFi) was literally impossible.
 The Bitcoin blockchain couldn't accommodate complex financial contracts.
-Its simple language – optimized for security – could not encode smart contracts in single transactions.
+Its simple language – optimized for security – could not encode smart contracts.
+Therefore, holders had to port Bitcoin to other blockchains every time they wanted to participate in DeFi.

-Therefore, holders had to port Bitcoin to other blockchains every time they wanted to participate in DeFi and put them to work.
-To use Bitcoin on non-native chains, holders rely on custodians or crypto bridges to mint synthetic tokens, like wrapped Bitcoin (wBTC), that track the price of Bitcoin.
-Essentially, they lock Bitcoin on smart contracts or custodians to mint synthetic versions compatible with the non-native chains.
-Custodial wrapping and bridging of Bitcoin compromise the user's self-sovereignty, privacy, and security – the primary ideologies of the Bitcoin ethos.
+To use Bitcoin on other chains, holders rely on custodians or crypto bridges to mint synthetic tokens like wrapped Bitcoin (wBTC).
+Wrapped tokens lock Bitcoin with custodians or in smart contracts to mint synthetic versions on other chains.
+The downside of this is clear: custodial wrapping and bridging of Bitcoin compromise the user's self-sovereignty, privacy, and security -- the primary ideologies of the Bitcoin ethos.

 DLCs are conditional contracts or escrows between two participants.
 An event dictates the outcome of the DLC.
 That event consists of an announcement which sets up the details and potential outcomes and an attestation which identifies one of the outcomes as the official one.
+The attester's job is to build and sign the event announcement and attestation.

-Suppose Alice and Bob want to bet on the outcome of a football match.
-They have multiple ways to do it.
 First, they could bet off-chain.
 However, the winner must trust the loser to comply with the outcome.
 This sounds tricky since losers often need to honor agreements.

-Thirdly, Alice and Bob can bet with a 2-of-2 multi-sig.
+Thirdly, Alice and Bob can bet with a multisig wallet.
 In this method, they will use a transaction to lock up the winnings in escrow so that, in addition to a third party, at least one signs the transaction that unlocks the win.
 Alice and Bob could choose a trusted intermediary to intervene in case one doesn't cooperate.
 Nevertheless, the intermediary would know the bet's details by signing it.
 Therefore, apart from the participants losing their privacy, the third party could likely collude with one of them to spoil the bet.

-Alternatively, Alice and Bob could utilize a blockchain like Ethereum, wrap their Bitcoin, and seek the help of a third party.
+Finally, consider a fourth approach: Alice and Bob could utilize a blockchain like Ethereum, wrap their Bitcoin, and seek the help of a third party.
 The third-party sources data from off-chain systems about the match onto the network, acting as an automated attester.
 The participants could encrypt the bet into one transaction that petitions the attested.
 After the attester provides the outcome, the contract performs the payout.
+The entire contract would be published in the Ethereum blockchain for all users.

 Perhaps Alice and Bob should leverage DLCs.

-Betting with DLCs
+Smart Contracts with DLCs

 How DLC.Link Solves the Oracle Problem